 Our children are learning that the world can bite back – they see friends being mean or grandparents getting sick.
 They know a little about war and famine — climate change shouldn’t be just another bad thing that happens.
 We, they, have power over the outcome.
 I want them to know that.

 The Climate Reality Project is a non-profit group founded by Al Gore.
 They advise parents to help children develop an appreciation of the natural world before trying to explain climate change.
-"We have to know what we are saving - to understand that it is worth fighting for."
+"We have to know what we are saving", they say, "to understand that it is worth fighting for."

 But won’t some of the information scare them?
 Dr Abes says to put the emphasis on what we can do.
 “It is like the advice when something bad is happening on the news – that you look for the helpers.
 When you talk to your child you make sure you can identify the positive things that people are doing to help things get better.
 Make sure you explain that we are all working to make sure we can solve the problem together.”